sharpcoding/key-value-state-container/README.md

 await countFibonacciSequence(12);
 ```

 Disclaimer: the code above is not the best way to calculate the Fibonacci sequence!
 It is just a simple example to demonstrate the usage of the library.

+Bonus question: what is missing?

 ## Key points: